Ayjent/BRS-Translator/docs/source/reference.rst

 **Filters** - The three filters can be toggled on and off to modify the display of information in the Reference and are all set to on by default.
 The filter groups represent the three main types of syntax - Quantifiers, Grouping, and Wildcards.

   **Quantifiers** - Syntax that indicates how many instances of a specific pattern argument to match.
-The pattern argument syntax is always first, and is followed by a quantifier (if a quantifier argument exists).
+The pattern argument syntax is always first, and is followed by a quantifier (if a quantifier exists).

   The pattern arument/quantifier set always occurs like this: **[Pattern Argument][Quantifier]**.
 For example, the pattern argument/quantifier set **a{1,3}** has **a** as the pattern argument and **{1,3}** as the quantifier - this set will pattern match 1 to 3 instances of the letter "a".